mlambley/swagception/docs/01-MoreConfiguration.md

         $PathHandler->setExtraVariable($ExtraVariable);
     })

-    //You can also call a closure each time one is unloaded.
+    //You can also call a closure each time a handler is unloaded.
 Useful if you've created temporary data and need to clean it up.
-    //The handlers are unloaded after every call to testPath.
+    //This will be called automatically after the test suite finishes.
     ->onHandlerUnload(function($PathHandler) {
         $PathHandler->unload();
     })